 Don’t wait until the holiday shopping season kicks off to start stocking up on discounted gift cards.

 The best places to find cut-rate gift cards from your favorite retailers (rather than paying full price in the grocery store checkout line) are online clearinghouses like Raise and CardCash.
 Both stock physical gift cards and online coupon codes from hundreds of popular retailers, including some of the biggest names in the business.
 DealsPlus focuses more on online coupon codes, again for some of the biggest U.S. retailers around.
-Rakuten Rewards, formerly known as eBates, is another fantastic resource that claims to deliver discounts up to 40% at more than 2,500 online stores.
+Rakuten Rewards, formerly known as eBates, is another fantastic resource that claims to deliver discounts up to 40% at thousands of online stores.

 Discounters’ claims notwithstanding, discounting rates generally correlate inversely with retailer popularity.
 Major home improvement and electronics retailers typically have lower discount rates than niche apparel retailers, for instance.
 If you’re planning to patronize smaller outlets on Cyber Monday, you can probably find excellent deals on cards from low-key retailers: 20%, 30%, 40%, and even more in many cases.

 Before you lock in your gift card purchases, make sure you’re allowed to use them in combination with other offers and that there aren’t any other onerous restrictions to worry about (like prohibitions on using your discounts on Cyber Monday).
 Coupon stacking, or combining multiple gift cards or coupons to magnify discounts on the same item, is a fantastic and simple way to stretch your holiday shopping budget further.
 Plus, you don’t want to make it all the way through the checkout process only to discover that your discounted coupon code doesn’t apply.

 If you realize at some future point that you’ve gone overboard with your gift card buys, check out our article on what to do with unwanted gift cards and learn how to cut your losses.

 7. Research Shipping Policies and Fees